prate3k/chunk-restriction-plugin/README.md

 Type: `String`
 Default: `""`

-Allows to define difference between asset's size and its restriction, to be considered safe size for all the chunks.
-If specified, warns about chunks who does not meet this value.
+Allows to define difference between asset's size and its restriction, which will be considered as safe size for all the chunks.
+If specified, warns about chunks who does not satisfy this condition.
 Useful when you want to get information about chunk's asset, whose size is about to meet its restriction.

 Possible units: